 Looking for even more options?
 These are the best phone case brands worth considering!

 Why choose Supcase cases?

-Supcase exists to do one thing and do it well — build tough phone cases that won’t break the bank.
+Supcase exists to do one thing and do it well — build tough phone cases without the high costs.
 The name itself is short for Super Case, and it’s not hard to find the reason behind the name.
 After all, Supcase did win CNet’s first annual drop test back in 2018.
 The Atlanta-based case maker isn’t shy about putting its models through the wringer either.
 They all exceed the MIL-STD 810G drop certification.

 No matter what device you’re looking to protect, there’s a good chance that Supcase has an option.
 It offers UB models for most top phones and Apple Watches, the Galaxy Watch Active, and several Fitbits.
 Supcase is even a great pick if you need to guard your MacBook or a select number of tablets.

 While it sounds like this level of protection and functionality should make for an expensive case, Supcase keeps its prices very reasonable.
 Most options fall in the $15 to $30 range, and you have plenty of color options to choose from.
 You don’t even have to reside in the United States to take full advantage of Supcase’s protection.
 Most models are available on Amazon, and you can grab cases for phones as old as the HTC One M8 or Amazon Fire Phone.